“What Fires Together, Wires Together”—The Nervous System’s Role in Thought and Movement

 This is the mechanism behind all learning.
 Riding a bike, playing an instrument, developing a jump shot.
 But it's also the mechanism behind things we don't want to reinforce:

-• Movement habits: Compensating for a sore knee by shifting your weight changes the way your entire chain of muscles fires.
-Do it long enough and your nervous system treats the compensation as the new default.
+Compensating for a sore knee by shifting your weight changes the way your entire chain of muscles fires.
+Do it long enough, and your nervous system treats the compensation as the new default.

 The nervous system doesn't judge.
-It doesn't know "good" patterns from "bad" ones.
 It simply reinforces whatever you repeat.

 This is where things get interesting, and where I see clients struggle the most.